kazurayam/KS_TestSuiteCollection_two_approaches/docs/index.md

 ## Reproducing the original post

 I wanted to see the project that the original poster discussed about.
 However he doesn’t disclosed it.
-Therefore I made a mimic project named **HighRiseProject"**, which is published at the following URL:
+Therefore I made a mimic project named **HighRiseProject**, which is published at the following URL:

 - <https://github.com/kazurayam/KS_TestSuiteCollection_two_approaches/tree/master/HighRiseProject>